Fung King Cheong: China

-Fung represented China in two Olympics and was the only Chinese footballer to achieve that.
-However, he was an unused player in the 1948 edition.
-Lee Wai Tong, teammate of the 1936 edition (and in South China), selected Fung for the 1948 edition.
+Fung was a member of the Chinese national team that participated in the 1936 and 1948 Summer Olympics, becoming the only Chinese footballer to achieve that.
+On the latter occasion, however, Fung did not play a single minute due to his advanced age of 41, given that no substitutions were allowed at the time.
 Fung also played in the 1934 Far Eastern Championship Games, as well as a friendly tournament against Portugal in April 1935.